fhamborg/newstsc/README.md

 python gensimconvert.py
 ```

-# How to use cope-tsa
+# How to use NewsTSC
 ## Target-dependent Sentiment Classification
 Target-dependent sentiment classification works out-of-the-box if you setup our state_dict (you may also train your own, see below).
 Have a look at infer.py or give it a try:
 ```